Datavisualiatie-UGent/project-dv25-5/src/health.md

   </div>
 </div>

-<p class="text-container">This plot shows that people who suffer from migraines are significantly more represented in the group that rarely or never drinks alcohol.
-It suggests that individuals with migraines may avoid alcohol more often, possibly due to alcohol being a known trigger or worsening factor.</p>
+<p class="text-container">Another striking health-related observation involves migraines.
+People who suffer from migraines are far more common in the groups that rarely or never drink.
+This suggests that individuals with migraines might avoid alcohol, potentially because it is a known trigger for migraine episodes.</p>

 <style>
   .no-wrap {